Izzygit/IzzFloat/float/README.md

 # IzzFLOAT
 My personal changes to the VESC Float Package

+Version 0.9.0.1

+-Adds sticky tilt input with hardcoded value of 3.0

 <H2>Readme from FLOAT</H2>
 Based on Mitch Lustig's original Balance Package, but specifically tailored for one wheeled skateboards, as invented by Ben Smither in 2007: http://www.robosys.co.uk/